Cameroon: Cuisine

 Cuisine varies by region, but a large, one-course, evening meal is common throughout the country.
 A typical dish is based on cocoyams, maize, cassava (manioc), millet, plantains, potatoes, rice, or yams, often pounded into dough-like fufu.
 This is served with a sauce, soup, or stew made from greens, groundnuts, palm oil, or other ingredients.
 Meat and fish are popular but expensive additions, with chicken often reserved for special occasions.
 Dishes are often quite spicy; seasonings include salt, red pepper sauce, and maggi.

 Cutlery is common, but food is traditionally manipulated with the right hand.
 Breakfast consists of leftovers of bread and fruit with coffee or tea.
-Generally breakfast is made from wheat flour in various different foods such as puff-puff (doughnuts), accra banana made from bananas and flour, bean cakes, and many more.
+Generally, breakfast is made from wheat flour in different foods such as puff-puff (doughnuts), accra banana made from bananas and flour, bean cakes, and many more.
 Snacks are popular, especially in larger towns where they may be bought from street vendors.

 Fashion

 Cameroon's relatively large and diverse population is likewise diverse in its fashions.
-Climate, religious, ethnic and cultural beliefs, and the influences of colonialism, imperialism, and globalization are all factors in contemporary Cameroonian dress.

-Notable articles of clothing include: Pagnes, sarongs worn by Cameroon women; Chechia, a traditional hat; kwa, a male handbag; and Gandura, male custom attire.
+Climate, religious, ethnic, and cultural beliefs, and the influences of colonialism, imperialism, and globalisation are all factors in contemporary Cameroonian dresses.
+Noteworthy Cameroonian dresses include Pagnes, sarongs worn by Cameroon women; Chechia, a traditional hat; kwa, a male handbag; and Gandura, male custom attire.
 Wrappers and loincloths are used extensively by both women and men but their use varies by region, with influences from Fulani styles more present in the north and Igbo and Yoruba styles more often in the south and west.

-Imane Ayissi is one of Cameroon's top fashion designers and has received international recognition.
+Imane Ayissi is one of Cameroon's most prominent fashion designers and has received international recognition.

 Local arts and crafts

-Traditional arts and crafts are practiced throughout the country for commercial, decorative, and religious purposes.
+Traditional arts and crafts are practised throughout the country for commercial, decorative, and religious purposes.
 Woodcarvings and sculptures are especially common.
 The high-quality clay of the western highlands is used for pottery and ceramics.
 Other crafts include basket weaving, beadworking, brass and bronze working, calabash carving and painting, embroidery, and leather working.
 Traditional housing styles use local materials and vary from temporary wood-and-leaf shelters of nomadic Mbororo to the rectangular mud-and-thatch homes of southern peoples.
 Dwellings of materials such as cement and tin are increasingly common.
-Contemporary art is mainly promoted by independent cultural organizations (Doual'art, Africréa) and artist-run initiatives (Art Wash, Atelier Viking, ArtBakery).
+Contemporary art is mainly promoted by independent cultural organisations (Doual'art, Africréa) and artist-run initiatives (Art Wash, Atelier Viking, ArtBakery).